Particular/docs.particular.net/nservicebus/upgrades/7to8/transport.md

  - 8
 ---

-NServiceBus V8 comes with a new transport configuration API.
+NServiceBus V8 introduces a new transport configuration API.
 Instead of the generic-based `UseTransport<TTransport>` method, create an instance of the transport's configuration class and pass it to the `UseTransport` method.

 For example, instead of: